 You've researched your trip, decided where to go and are ready to book.
 With so many booking sites out there, it can be overwhelming knowing which ones to use.
 This page is a list of all travel resources for solo travel and the sites which I use to book my solo trips.
 From booking flights, hotels, hostels and airport lounges to the more mundane such as insurance and currency, here are my recommended travel resources for solo travel.

 All companies have been checked to be operating responsibly and by booking through this page you are helping to support this site.
-There is no extra cost to you and Girl about the Globe donates 10% of all profits to charities helping vulnerable girls about the globe.
-Thanks for helping x (Click on the headings to go through to the websites).
+There is no extra cost to you and every time you book through the site, Girl about the Globe makes a small commission.
+It’s of no extra charge to you and we donate 10% of our net profits to the following organisations that help vulnerable girls about the globe.
+Thanks for helping (Click on the headings to go through to the websites).

 I always use this for my flights.
 Skyscanner is the first site I check because it not only gives me one of the best rates but it also allows me to search for flights with multiple airlines throughout the whole month.
 There’s even a function to search ‘everywhere’ for the cheapest deals to anywhere (which is brill if I'm somewhere and looking for the next cheapest destination).
 Once I've decided on the date that I want to fly, I can add a special alert to get notified when a flight price goes down, so I can book it at the right time and save some cash!